lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ![Diagram of VIPER classes]({{ site.url }}/assets/VIPER Class Diagram.png)

 In the diagram you can see that the Presenter communicates with the Router.
-As far as the child VIP-Stack is concerned, the Router is a black box, in that it does not matter that the Router is actually a VIP-stack.
+As far as the child VIP-Stack is concerned, the Router is a black box, in that it does not matter that the Router is actually another VIP-stack.

 The following diagram details the interaction that occurs between a parent VIP Router and its initial child.